tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 ### Simple prices

-When using the simpleOrderEvent the native prices are used:
+When using `simpleOrderEvent` the simple prices are used:

-`lines.prices`: the current prices, including any open supplier or buyer request, either `Issued`, `In Progress` (having an open `Proposal` or `Reopen Request`) or `Confirmed` values.
+`lines.prices`: the current prices, either having `Issued`, `In Progress` or `Confirmed` values.

 {% hint style="warning" %}
-The `prices` field **includes any open supplier or buyer request**.
+The simple `prices` field **includes any open supplier or buyer request**.
 Be aware that the `Issued`, proposal or reopen request or `Confirmed` values are returned, dependent on the line and request status.
 {% endhint %}

 ### Prices fields